Form 720 filing California

 - Firearms and ammunition manufacturers subject to federal excise taxes

-- Sellers of specific sporting equipment, archery products, and other items listed in the Form 720 instructions
+- Sellers of specific sporting equipment, archery products, and other items listed in the Form 720 filing instructions

 - Manufacturers or importers liable for certain environmental taxes, including ozone-depleting chemicals and related products